YK7188/YK_Lab/08-iOS-Enrollment-Apple-Configurator-Intune-Limitations-No-ABM/README.md

 Goal: Supervised + Setup Assistant Remote Management + Corporate-owned style enrollment

+> This result disproved the earlier assumption that Apple Business Manager was required for Apple Configurator enrollment.

 ## Steps on Intune side

 ### Step 1 - Create a profile